SahanaReddy06/Jenkins/README.md

 50000 → Jenkins agents

-Uses image myjenkins-blueocean:2.528.2-1
+Uses image: myjenkins-blueocean:2.528.2-1

-## 📌 5.
+📌 5.
 Open Jenkins in Browser

-After the container starts, open:
+Once the container starts, visit:

 👉 http://localhost:8080

-You will see the Unlock Jenkins page.
+This will display the Unlock Jenkins page.

-## 📌 6.
-Get Jenkins Initial Admin Password
+📌 6.
+Get Jenkins Initial Admin Password docker exec jenkins-blueocean cat /var/jenkins_home/secrets/initialAdminPassword

-Run this:

-docker exec jenkins-blueocean cat /var/jenkins_home/secrets/initialAdminPassword

-✔️ What it does:

-Prints the password stored inside the container to unlock Jenkins during the first setup.
+Displays the initial password stored inside the container.

-Copy the password and paste it into Jenkins UI.
+Copy it and paste into Jenkins UI to unlock.

-## 📌 7.
+📌 7.
 Start/Stop Jenkins Later

-You do NOT need to run the big docker run command again.
+After the first setup, do NOT run the full docker run command again.

-Once the container is created, use these:
+Use these simple commands:

 ▶️ Start Jenkins
 docker start jenkins-blueocean